locomotivecms/site-templates/README.md

 ### License & Author Details

+Copyright (c) 2017 NoCoffee, released under the MIT license

+## Auth

+### Description

+Auth is an example about how to use the new authentication system as described here: [https://locomotive-v3.readme.io/v3.3/docs/introduction-1](https://locomotive-v3.readme.io/v3.3/docs/introduction-1).
+It requires at least Engine 3.3.0.rc1 and Wagon 2.3.0.rc1.

+### License & Author Details

-Copyright (c) 2016 NoCoffee, released under the MIT license
+Copyright (c) 2017 NoCoffee, released under the MIT license

 ## Freelancer